Analysis of three dimensional potential problems in non-homogeneous media with physics-informed deep collocation method using material transfer learning and sensitivity analysis: Physics-informed deep learning based collocation method

-With the universal approximation theorem of neural networks, a feedforward neural network is used to approximate the potential function as $\phi^h \left(\textit{\textbf{x}};\theta\right)$.
-Further, the approximation ability of neural networks for the potential problems needs to be proved.
-The approximation power of neural networks for a quasilinear parabolic PDEs has been proved by Sirignano et al. \cite{sirignano2018dgm}.
-For potential problems, whose governing equation is an elliptic partial equation, the proof can be boiled down to: potential problem has a unique solution, s.t. $\phi \in C^2(\Omega)$ with its derivatives uniformly bounded.
+With the universal approximation theorem of neural networks, a feedforward neural network is used to approximate the potential function as $\phi^h \left(\textit{\textbf{x}};\bm{\theta}\right)$.
+The approximation power of neural networks for a quasilinear parabolic PDEs were shown by Sirignano et al. \cite{sirignano2018dgm}.
+For non-homogeneous elliptic PDEs, the convergence study can be boiled down to:

+The non-homogeneous PDEs has a unique solution, s.t. $\phi \in C^2(\Omega)$ with its derivatives uniformly bounded.
 Also, the conductivity function $k(\textit{\textbf{x}})$ is assumed to be $C^{1,1}$ ($C^1$ with Lipschitz continuous derivative).